-Third full-length album by Malaysian Thrash Metal band.
+The first re-release of the sixth full-length studio album by legendary American Thrash Metal band.

 The second full-length album by Norwegian Heavy/Thrash Metal band.